Skip to main content

 Project 1.1 - A diverse base for recruitment

-As of February 2025, a national recruitment campaign brief has been provided to all State and Territory Presidents and CEOs for their consideration.
+In February 2025 a national recruitment campaign brief was provided to all State and Territory Presidents and CEOs for their consideration.

 National recruitment campaign